Free Web Counter

 Do I have to talk about private things?

 Come to talk or come to listen – there’s never pressure to disclose private things.
-Many women find our informality and discussions to be just what they need to make changes in how they think about themselves or talk to others about their alopecia.
+Many women find our informality and discussions to be just what they need to learn about research updates for alopecia areata, get wig and beauty tips, hear personal stories from other women and get new insights on talking to others about their alopecia.
 You may find exactly the same thing.

 Do you have events in addition to lunches?

-BGDL holds special events from time to time in addition to our typical lunches, such as the Bobbi Brown Beauty Event and Origins Store Awareness Day.
+BGDL holds special events in addition to our intimate lunches, such as Spring in the City, the Bobbi Brown Beauty Event, Origins Store Awareness Day and Real Women with Alopecia video shoots.
 These events are another way that women with alopecia can get together, learn, share and have fun.
-Please check back frequently for upcoming events and workshops.

-Usually $45.
-This covers the meal itself (including your beverage and tip) plus a $20 tax-deductible contribution that helps us bring our program to your community.
-Keep in mind that a BGDL event is much more than a meal: it’s an organized, lively discussion about important issues that matter.
-That’s why we choose venues that are conducive to small group discussion (low or no music) and tend not to attract children.
+Are we having coffee, lunch or dinner?
+Our event fees cover the meal itself including your beverage and tip.
+With the generosity of local fundraisers we can keep the cost even lower or free.
+Keep in mind that a BGDL event is much more than a meal: it’s an organized, lively discussion about important issues that matter to you with a trained facilitator.
+That’s why we choose venues that are conducive to small group discussion.

 Does it matter how long I have had alopecia areata?

 Not at all.
-It’s often a mixed group – those with AA since childhood getting to meet those with newer onset.
+We often meet as “mixed” groups – those with AA since childhood getting to meet those with newer onset.
+We also welcome women with scarring alopecias and other forms of severe medical hair loss.
+We encourage you to come during regrowth, too!

 I don’t see a lunch scheduled for my city — when will BGDL come here?